 NOTE: We recommend Ownr by RBC to register and incorporate your business.
 Read our review of Ownr.

 Choosing your business structure is an important part of registering your business.
-This isn’t a decision to be taken lightly as the structure will affect your taxes and liability.
-I highly recommend speaking to a business lawyer and business accountant if you are unsure.
-Here are the common business types:
+This isn't a decision to be taken lightly, as the structure you choose will affect your taxes, liability, and day-to-day obligations.
+I highly recommend speaking to a business lawyer and accountant if you are unsure.
+Here are the most common business types in Ontario:

-If you are unsure which business structure to sure, we strongly recommend that you contact a business lawyer and set up a consultation with them to discuss your specific type of business and needs.
+If you are unsure which business structure to choose, I strongly recommend that you contact a business lawyer and set up a consultation to discuss your specific business model, goals, and risk profile.

-Choose a unique business name and check its availability through the Ontario Business Central or Service Ontario website.
+Choose a unique business name and check its availability through the Ontario Business Registry.
+Ontario also allows you to manage many filings online through your Ontario Business Account.

-Register your chosen business name, if it’s different from your legal name.
-This is usually required for sole proprietorships and partnerships.
+Register your chosen business name if it's different from your legal name.
+This is commonly required for sole proprietorships and partnerships operating under a business name.

 While you're at it, you should register your domain name as well if you plan to launch a website for your brand.
 I generally recommend .com or .ca domain TLDs for Canadian businesses, depending on whether they plan to target Canadian or international markets.
 You can use a service like GoDaddy to register your domain name.
 The CIRA is also a great resource for Canadian domains.

 Determine if your business needs to collect and remit the Harmonized Sales Tax (HST) or the Goods and Services Tax (GST).
-Register for the appropriate tax with the Canada Revenue Agency (CRA).
+In general, many businesses must register once they exceed the small supplier threshold, while others may choose to register voluntarily earlier.
+You can register through the Canada Revenue Agency.

 This may or may not apply to you.
 When starting a business, it's always recommended to verify whether you need a municipal business license or permit.
 This requirement can vary based on your business type, location, and local regulations.
 Here's a more detailed explanation: